Skip to main content

 See Import a file from a URL for more information on importing data from a URL.

-To import a file with a dynamic date element in the URL, you can use a date filter from Twig.
+To import or export a file with a dynamic date element in the URL, you can use a date filter from Twig.
+Twig is a template engine based on PHP that lets you add dynamic content in the template.
 This forces the URL to display the current date.
 For more information, see the date Twig filters.
+See the date formats that you can use.

 For the following example, http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt, Twig modifies the date 20210408 to display in the following format using the date filter: {{ "now" |date('Y-m-d') }}.